meist84/PUBG-Afk-Credit-Bot/README.md

 The bot works in fullscreen windowed mode and fullscreen mode.

+If you see someone repacking it elsewhere it probably isnt safe.

 ## Troubleshooting and debugging

 The bot will auto debug and self fix.